chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you: that prints "hello user" where "user" is the current Linux user 2-path - adds /action to PATH and is the last directory when searching for a program.
+3-paths - counts the number of directories in the PATH.